GovTechSG/seed-documentation/seed-pre-onboarding-clean-up-instructions-for-windows.md

 # Remove existing softwares for Windows

-There are few softwares which if already installed are to be removed before proceeding with the SEED onboarding process.
+Remove the following software solutions from your device before proceeding to onboard in to SEED:

+- current MDM software
+- Tanium client or any other unified endpoint management and security platform
+- Cloudflare WARP or any other software used for privacy and secured connections
+- Defender ATP or any other antivirus solution.

-This section explains how public officers and vendors can remove those softwares.
+This section explains how public officers and vendors can remove those softwares for their Windows device.

 <details>
   <summary>a.
-Remove existing MDM software</summary><br>
+Remove existing MDM software</summary>

   1. Click **Start** icon on the taskbar.
   2. Go to **Settings** > **Accounts**.